kontent-ai/sample-app-express-js/README.md

 ### Setup

 1. Clone the repository
-2. Open the `.env` file and set the projectId variable to your sample project's Project ID:
+2. Create a `.env` file on the root and set the projectId variable to your sample project's Project ID:

 ```
 projectId=<your project ID>